-Here are a few questions that most new patients have along with the answers about chiropractic adjustments, how they work, what they do and what to expect when visiting a chiropractor.
+Here are a few questions that most new patients have along with the answers about chiropractic adjustments, how they work, what they do, and what to expect when visiting a chiropractor.

-Chiropractic adjustments are painless, but there is soreness from the massage, the working out of trigger points, knots and from the realignment of the spine into its proper position.
+Chiropractic adjustments are painless, but there is soreness from the massage, the working out of trigger points, and knots, from the realignment of the spine into its proper position.
 New chiropractic patients sometimes involuntarily stiffen or fight the adjustment and feel some discomfort.
 However, once they relax the treatment will go very smoothly.

 If the patient has gone through recent trauma like a car accident or personal injury where whiplash or inflammation has set in then there will be some pain.
 This is completely normal.
 However, once the adjustment has been completed patients report feeling relief, calmness, a sense of well-being, and improved mobility.

 When the vertebrae are realigned, there are small pockets of gas that get released from the joints, which is what makes that pop.
 It is the same sound heard when knuckles are popped.
 This pop does not happen with all patients.
 But it does not mean that the adjustments are working/not working.
 It is not necessary to have a pop to mean that the treatment is working.